sandunMadhushan/TASK-MANAGER/README.md

 - Change password from Profile
 - Profile management (name, email, avatar)
 - Avatar upload with crop + zoom before saving
+- Project management with workspace ownership rules (create, rename, move, archive/delete)
 - Task CRUD with status management and assignee support
+- Project-scoped task organization (keep tasks separated by project)
+- Multi-project workflow support (users can work across multiple projects in the same workspace)
 - Team management (invite/edit/remove members from workspace — accounts are not deleted)
 - Real-time-ready Novu inbox bell and notifications page
 - Global search, filters, sorting, and polished dark glass UI
+- Dashboard project pulse cards with quick navigation to filtered project tasks
+- Clear assignee context in task cards (assignee names + labeled assignee email display)
+- Workspace-first wording updates across Team/Projects UI for clarity
 - **Desktop:** Tauri v2 app sharing the same React UI (release workflow builds Windows, macOS, and Linux artifacts)

+## What Changed Recently

+- Added dedicated **Projects** flow so work is grouped per project inside a workspace.
+- Added project filters and project-aware task views so users can focus on one project at a time.
+- Enabled quick jump from Dashboard project cards to the related project tasks.
+- Improved Dashboard summary and project pulse readability with clearer labels and helper text.
+- Updated Team and Projects wording from "Group" to **Workspace** where relevant.
+- Improved Tasks filter-bar spacing/alignment (search icon and select text positioning).
+- Clarified task card footer by labeling assignee emails explicitly.

+## User Flow (Quick Start)

+1. Sign up (or log in) to enter your workspace.
+2. Create one or more projects from the **Projects** page.
+3. Create tasks and assign each task to the relevant project.
+4. Use project filters on the **Tasks** page to focus on a single project.
+5. Switch projects anytime to work across multiple projects in the same workspace.
+6. Use the **Dashboard** project pulse cards to jump directly into project-specific tasks.

 ## Tech Stack